+\BOTTOM (Default).
+Information is aligned at the bottom of

+the cell.

-BOTTOM (Default).
-Information is aligned at the bottom of the cell.
-TOP CENTER JUSTIFY Information is aligned at the top of the cell. information is aligned in the center of the cell.
-Text is spread evenly vertically across the height of the cell.
+\TOP Information is aligned at the top of the cell.

+\CENTER information is aligned in the center of the cell.

+\JUSTIFY Text is spread evenly vertically across the height of the cell.

-DISTRIBUTED (Excel only) Text is spread evenly between the top of the cell and the bottom.
+\DISTRIBUTED (Excel only) Text is spread evenly between the top of the cell and the bottom.
 Effectively, blank space is placed between each line so that the complete cell is filled.
-DFT This attribute is inherited from the NORMAL style.
-(XL only).